SL(2,C) group action on Cohomological field theories: Analytical quantization of action

 Consider the space of meromorphic functions $\lambda: C \to \mathbb P^1$ on the compact genus $g$ Riemann surface $C$.
 Fix the pole orders of $\lambda$ to be $\textbf k := \{k_1, \dots, k_m\}$:

 so that locally at $\infty_p$ we have $\lambda(z) = z^{k_p}$.

-Such meromorphic functions define the ramified coverings of $\mathbb P^1$ by $C$ with the ramification profile $\textbf k$ over $\infty$.
+Such meromorphic function defines a ramified covering of $\mathbb P^1$ by $C$ with the ramification profile $\textbf k$ over $\infty$.
 Assume further that $\lambda$ has only simple ramification points at $P_i \in \mathbb P^1 \backslash \{0\}$.
 On the space of the pairs $(C, \lambda)$, considered up to a certain equivalence, B. Dubrovin introduced in \cite[Lecture 6]{D} a Frobenius manifold structure that is now known under the name \textit{Hurwitz--Frobenius} manifold and is denoted by $\mathcal H_{g; \textbf{k}}$.

 When $g=1$ the ramified covering $\lambda$ is written via the elliptic functions and one of the parameters of it (and hence of the Hurwitz--Frobenius manifold) is $\tau \in \HH$, that stands for the modulus of an elliptic curve.
 For $\textbf{k} = \{2,2,2,2\}$ it has the following form: